 The living room is the most important.
 Here we do the most of our living.
-We look for a pullout couch, in case we have extra company, a dining room a table and chairs that seats 4 and a larger table for the terrace that seats 10, where I plan to have equally large parties.
+We look for a pullout couch, in case we have extra company, a dining room a table and chairs that seats 4 and a larger table for the terrace that seats 10+, where I plan to have large parties.

 Up stairs we just need a few things, mainly a bed for ourselves, and desks for the kids.
-The lady we bought the house from, has generously left a number of beds, chairs and linens for the kids as well as the spare room to get us going.
+The lady we bought the house from has generously left a number of beds, chairs and linens for the kids as well as the spare room to get us going.

 She also set up our kitchen with dishes and cups, a few household items and cutlery.
-I will need a crock-pot, a big pan, a Dutch oven, and maybe a corning ware serving plate with lid.
-Been reducing for almost a year now, and don’t want to bog down our new life here with too many things.
+I will need a crock-pot, a large pan, a Dutch oven, and maybe a corning ware serving plate with lid.
+Been reducing for almost a year now, and we don’t want to bog down our new life here with too many things.

 We want to be able to rent out our house, and pack up a van and go travel around with the kids for the summer.
 Keeping it light is our adopted new motto.

-The list is long for setting up the house hold bills too; house, medical and school insurance, transferring motorbike and van to French plates, electrical bill, internet, phone and cable.
+The list is long for setting up the household bills too; house, medical and school insurance, transferring motorbike and van to French plates, electrical bill, internet, phone and cable.

 Then we get to the media items.
 We are looking for a 46-inch and a 32-inch TV.
 Plus one for the rental after it is complete.
 We will need 3 DVD players, and a business laptop.
-Those will be the killer items no matter where you live in the world!
+Those will be the killer expensive items no matter where you live in the world.
 Ugh!
 With the sale we will be saving a thousand just on them alone.

-I was expecting boxing day sales like back home in Canada, where you hunt around and find bargains, 90% off for the first few customers, give aways, that sort of thing.
+I was expecting boxing day sales like back home in Canada, where you hunt around and find bargains, 90% off for the first few customers, giveaways, that sort of thing.
 What I found was most places were very close to each other.
 Maybe 20 Euros apart on their sale items.

 I almost forgot, we need an 8 kg washing machine.
 Having a B&B in our home, we decided to get a bigger unit that I can wash comforters and duvets in.
 In France they say, ‘You don’t need a dryer!
 We have wind and we have sun!’

 I plan to have loads of company from Hungary and Canada, and want to make it easier on myself.
 Here they do not use dryers, so I will make sure I have spare linens to trade out each week.
 The linens, I will probably get from IKEA.
 I love IKEA, I am sure I have mentioned a hundred times before.
 Outside we will need a line dryer.

 Once we move in, we will start on the house renovations.
 A small apartment conversion, we need a small kitchen and bath installed, plus put in a bunk and a pull out bed under it.
 The TV mounts on the wall, for a cozy, comfy little Southern rental.
 That is what I envision.
-The entire Budapest rental is IKEA products and even after 3 years, looks brand new.
+The entire Budapest rental is IKEA products and even after 3 years it looks brand new.
 It has held its value well.

 Upstairs we decided to make an ensuite for ourselves.
 An easy part of the renovations, as there is already a shower in place.
 Just need to add a little sink and toilette.